aws-samples/hyperledger-on-kubernetes/admin-api/README.md

 For information on how to run the API server and use the API, see the sample commands in the script [test.sh](./test.sh).

 ## Step 7 - using the API to run an app
+NOTE: this will NOT work if you are running the EKS worker nodes in private subnets.

 In this step we will deploy chaincode using the API, then connect a REST API that invokes the chaincode to the Fabric network.
 This shows how to use an application against the Fabric network.